A versatile preposition built around the core idea of being "in" something

 Being inside a physical space or container.

-- Hay leche en el refrigerador = There is milk in the fridge
+- Hay leche en el refrigerador = There is milk in the refrigerator

 - Estamos en la casa = We are in the house